bmeurant/technical-docs/software-architecture/architectural-styles/serverless.md

 * **Benefits:**
     * **Reduced Cost:** The **pay-per-use** model eliminates costs for idle servers.
     * **Accelerated Time-to-market:** Developers focus on business logic without worrying about infrastructure, which speeds up development and deployment.
-    * **Elastic Scalability:** The platform automatically and transparently manages scaling, allowing you to handle massive traffic spikes without manual intervention.
+    * **Elastic [[software-architecture/system-design-fundamentals/index#Scalability|Scalability]]:** The platform automatically and transparently manages scaling, allowing you to handle massive traffic spikes without manual intervention.
     * **Simplified Operations:** There are fewer **DevOps** tasks, such as managing servers, OS updates, or infrastructure [[monitoring]].

 * **Challenges:**